 Saving for retirement is difficult enough if all goes according to plan.

 However, individuals often encounter serious speed bumps on the road to retirement wealth.
 Although one of these issues on its own might not spell disaster, taken together, these obstacles can derail even the soundest retirement plans.
-Find Out: Jaw-Dropping Stats About the State of Retirement in America By knowing the threats that could ruin your retirement plans and how to avoid them, you might be able to retire sooner and happier.
+By knowing the threats that could ruin your retirement plans and how to avoid them, you might be able to retire sooner and happier.

 “You won’t be around forever, and [children] need to stand on their own,” said Eric McClain, a certified financial planner at McClain Lovejoy Financial Planning.

 Teach your kids to be independent — they will likely thank you in the end.